fetchai/cosmpy/docs/api/aerial/coins.md

 an absolute amount value, what might result in to negative coin amount value.
 This is to enable flexibility, rather than fail immediately when setting amount or denom values

-THe implication is that the validation needs to be executed explicitly by calling the `validate()` method.
+The implication is that the validation needs to be executed explicitly by calling the `validate()` method.

 <a id="cosmpy.aerial.coins.Coin.__repr__"></a>